-As of 1 July 2015, the Customer Framework has commenced in the Australian Capital Territory, Tasmania, South Australia, New South Wales and Queensland.
-Victoria will commence the Customer Framework as soon as is practicable.
+As of 1 July 2015, the Customer Framework has commenced in Queensland, New South Wales, the Australian Capital Territory, Tasmania and South Australia.
 In states that have yet to adopt the Customer Framework, state and territory governments will remain responsible for regulating retail energy markets.
 Western Australia and the Northern Territory do not propose to implement the reforms.

 In jurisdictions where the Customer Framework has commenced the AER is responsible for: